Is It Worth Moving to Poland

 After five years of continuous residence, individuals can apply for permanent residency, offering long-term stability.
 Warsaw, as the economic hub, sees the highest number of visa applications due to its job opportunities.

-, but Poland offers a "Blue Card" for highly skilled workers, facilitating easier entry and residency.
+However, Poland offers a "Blue Card" for highly skilled workers, facilitating easier entry and residency.
 The 2026 amendment to the Foreigners Act has simplified the application process for family reunification visas, making it more accessible for families.

-Visa applications are processed by the Urząd do Spraw Cudzoziemców (Office for Foreigners), ensuring a structured and efficient process for those seeking to live and work in Poland.
+Visa applications are processed by the UrzÄ…d do Spraw Cudzoziemców (Office for Foreigners), ensuring a structured and efficient process for those seeking to live and work in Poland.

 Best Cities for Expats Ranked in Poland

 Poland offers several cities that are ideal for expats.
-Warsaw tops the list, known for its job opportunities and lively cultural scene.
+Warsaw tops the list, known for its job opportunities and vibrant cultural scene.
 Kraków is another popular choice, offering a blend of history and modern living, with a strong expat community.

 Wrocław is praised for its affordable cost of living and picturesque old town, making it an attractive option for those seeking a balance between work and leisure.
 Gdańsk, with its coastal lifestyle, and Poznań, known for business opportunities, are also favored by expats.